 Day-6: Jaisalmer (Overnight desert safari)

 After breakfast at the hotel, visit Few Other places in Jaisalmer afternoon as you embark upon a great journey to visit the famous sand dunes located in Sum.
 This place is situated 50 km away from Jaisalmer and gives a wonderful retreat to each and every traveler coming to Rajasthan.
-You will also enjoy camel ride along these sand dunes, which is memorable experience.

 Evening snacks & dinner, Overnight stay in camp on desert.